greshh/greshh/README.md

 _Oh hello there!
 I'm Greshka and welcome to my GitHub!_

-_You have a million questions right now but you may be asking right now, who am I?_
+_You probably have a million questions right now, but let me start with the big one: who am I?_

 ## 🥜 me in a nutshell
 - I study at Auckland University of Technology (AUT) towards a Bachelor of Computer and Information Science, Software Development major, Computer Science minor; I graduate at the end of 2025 👩🏻‍🎓
 - After university, I hope to pursue a career in software engineering or web development 💻
-- My passion for software started with a curiousity to know what goes on inside the computers that are rapidly becoming more versatile and useful for our daily tasks, and now continues to be a motivation for me.
+- My passion for software started with a curiosity to know what goes on inside the computers that are rapidly evolving to support and simplify our daily lives, and now continues to be a motivation for me.
 - My hobbies include refereeing basketball games, learning about my Catholic faith, going to the gym and watching movies 🫶🏻

 ## ⚒️ tech stack